mettadipa/youtube_downloader/README.md

 - Choose to download the video or extract the audio as MP3.
 - The downloaded files will be saved in the `downloads` directory.

+## Legal Considerations
+Downloading videos and audio from YouTube may violate YouTube's terms of service and copyright laws if done without permission.
+This tool is intended for educational purposes and personal use only.
+Please ensure that you have the right to download and use the content.
+Respect the rights of content creators and consider purchasing or streaming from legitimate sources.

 ## License
 This project is licensed under the MIT License.